nithyaramakrishnan/data-shield/manage.md

 {: shortdesc}

-1. Sign in to the Enclave Manager.
+1. [Sign in](/docs/services/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager.

-2. Navigate to the **Nodes** tab.
+2. Go to the **Nodes** tab.

 3. Click the IP address of the node that you want to investigate.
 An information screen opens.

-4. On the information screen, you can choose to deactivate the node or download the certificate that is used.
+4. On the information screen, you can choose to remove the node from your whitelist by clicking **Delist node** or you can download the certificate that is used for attestation.

-## Deploying applications
-{: #em-apps}

-You can use the Enclave Manager UI to deploy your applications.
-{: shortdesc}

-### Adding an app
+## Adding an app
 {: #em-app-add}

 You can convert, deploy, and whitelist your application all at the same time by using the Enclave Manager UI.
 {: shortdesc}

-1. Sign in to the Enclave Manager and navigate to the **Apps** tab.
+1. [Sign in](/docs/services/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager and go to the **Apps** tab.

 2. Click **Add new application**.

 3. Give your application a name and description.

 4. Enter the input and output name for your images.
-The input is your current application name.
-The output is where you can find the converted application.
+The input is the name of your registry and image without the tag.
+The output is the name of the registry and image where you want to send the converted application.

-5. Enter an **ISVPRDID** and **ISVSVN**.
+5. Enter an **ISVPRDID**.
+It is a numeric product identifier that you assign to the enclave.
+You can choose a unique value in range 0 - 65,535.

+6. Enter an **ISVSVN**.
+It is a numeric security version that you assign to the enclave.
+When you make a change that affects your application security, be sure to incrementally increase the value.

+7. Provide a memory size for your Enclave.
+If your application uses a large amount of memory, you can use a large enclave.
+However, the size of your enclave can affect your performance.
+Be sure that your memory allocation is set to a power of 2.
+For example: `2048 MB`.

+8. Enter a number of threads for your enclave that is large enough to accommodate the maximum number of processes that run in your app.

 6. Enter any allowed domains.

 7. Edit any advanced settings that you might want to change.

-8. Click **Create new application**.
-The application is deployed and added to your whitelist.
-You can approve the build request in the **tasks** tab.
+8. Click **Add**.
+The application added to your list of available applications.
+To deploy your app, create a build and then approve the build request in the **tasks** tab.

-### Editing an app
+## Editing an app
 {: #em-app-edit}

 You can edit an application after you add it to your list.
 {: shortdesc}

-1. Sign in to the Enclave Manager and navigate to the **Apps** tab.
+1. [Sign in](/docs/services/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager and go to the **Apps** tab.

 2. Click the name of the application that you want to edit.
 A new screen opens where you can review the configuration including certificates and deployed builds.

 3. Click **Edit application**.

-4. Update the configuration that you want to make.
-Be sure that you understand the way that changing the advanced settings affects your application before you make any change.
+4. Update the configuration.
+Be sure that you understand the way that changing the advanced settings affects your application before you make any changes.

-5. Click **Edit application**.
+5. Click **Update application**.

 ## Building applications